Skip to main content

 Coal

 Long before Alberta's first oil and gas boom, the province relied on coal to heat homes, generate electricity, and provide fuel for transportation.
-Coal was also the first energy commodity to be exported from the province, starting in the late 1800s.
-By the 1960s, however, oil and natural gas mostly replaced coal as Alberta's primary sources of energy.
+In the late 1800s, coal was the first energy commodity to be exported from the province.
+However, by the 1960s, oil and natural gas mostly replaced coal as Alberta's primary energy sources.

-Today, Alberta continues to use coal to generate electricity and export it to other countries where it is used to produce power and steel.
+Today, Alberta export it to other countries where it is used to produce power and steel.

-The following information is an overview about how the AER regulates coal mining, and how we ensure that the public and the environment are protected.
+The following information is an overview of how the AER regulates coal mining and how we ensure the public and the environment are protected.

 How is coal formed?

-The coal mined in Alberta was formed in prehistoric swamps hundreds of millions of years ago.
-As plants died and broke down in swamps and bogs, the decaying plant matter slowly sank to the bottom where it was buried under layers of sand and mud, forming peat.
-Over time, a combination of heat and pressure hardened the peat into coal.
+The coal mined in Alberta formed in prehistoric swamps hundreds of millions of years ago.
+As plants died and broke down in swamps and bogs, the decaying plant matter slowly sank to the bottom where it was buried under layers of sand and mud, and formed peat.
+Over time, heat and pressure hardened the peat into coal.

 Coalbed methane, a form of natural gas, is a by-product of that process.
 Learn more about coalbed methane production and how we regulate it.